Handling Our Own Pileups

 Playing to the Strengths of Propagation

 Remember: the terminator line is our propagation enhancer for weak stations, especially across the poles to certain parts of Europe, Asia and the Pacific.
-Periodically ask stations to stand by as we listen for them.
+Periodically we should ask stations to stand by as we listen for them.
 They can be worked if they are on frequency.

 The important thing is not to forget to ask for them.